Chatty Cathy: In popular culture

 The popularity of Chatty Cathy led to many pull-string talking dolls flooding the toy industry.
 The same basic pull-string talking mechanisms were used in all other Mattel talking dolls and toys of the 1960s and 1970s.
 These included favorites like talking Bugs Bunny, Porky Pig, Mrs. Beasley, Drowsy, Herman Munster, Dr. Seuss characters, Woody Woodpecker, Mister Ed, and all the See 'n Say toys.
 When Mattel's Baby First Step ("the world's first walking doll") sold well upon its introduction in 1965, a talking version was released the following year.

-Other Mattel dolls which "learned to talk" were the Baby Tender Love line (1970), which eventually included Talking Baby Tender Love, and the Baby Beans line (1971), which spawned a Talking Baby Beans.
+Other Mattel dolls that "learned to talk" were the Baby Tender Love line (1970), which eventually included Talking Baby Tender Love, and the Baby Beans line (1971), which spawned a Talking Baby Beans.
 Many dolls from the Barbie line were sold in pull-string talking versions in the late 1960s and early 1970s.

 "Living Doll", a 1963 episode of The Twilight Zone, features a murderous talking doll named "Talky Tina" modeled after Chatty Cathy and voiced by June Foray, the original voice of Chatty Cathy.
 The doll used to portray Talky Tina was produced by the Vogue Doll Company between 1959 and 1961 and marketed under the name "Brikette".

 The term "Chatty Cathy" can be used to refer to a particularly talkative person.
-In the 1987 movie Planes, Trains & Automobiles, Steve Martin scolds John Candy, saying "It's like going on a date with a Chatty Cathy doll.
-I expect you have a little string on your chest, you know, that I pull out and have to snap back.
-Except I wouldn't pull it out and snap it back - you would.
-Agh!
-Agh!
-Agh!
-Agh!"
+In the 1987 movie Planes, Trains and Automobiles, Steve Martin scolds John Candy, saying, "It's like going on a date with a Chatty Cathy doll.
+I expect you have a little string on your chest, you know, that I pull out and have to snap back."
+In the Arrow episode "Lost Souls", Felicity Smoak refers to Green Arrow as a "Chatty Cathy" for talking to her mother too often.
+The How I Met Your Mother episode titled "Spoiler Alert" shows Ted dating a very talkative woman named Cathy.

+The "Corey's Remix" episode of That '80s Show features a scene in which Katie Howard demands that her brother Corey apologize for cutting the string from her Chatty Cathy doll when they were kids, thus making it just plain "Cathy".

 The character Gabby Gabby in the 2019 film Toy Story 4 was inspired by Chatty Cathy and "Talky Tina", according to director Josh Cooley.

-The "Corey's Remix" episode of That '80s Show features a scene in which Katie Howard demands that her brother Corey apologize for having cut the string from her Chatty Cathy doll when they were kids, thus making it just plain "Cathy".
-The How I Met Your Mother episode titled "Spoiler Alert" shows Ted dating a very talkative woman named Cathy.
-CW’s Arrow's “Lost Souls” episode has Felicity Smoak referring to Oliver Queen/Green Arrow as a “Chatty Cathy” for talking/texting her mother more than she would have liked.

-The 2007 Robot Chicken "Moesha Poppins" episode has a fictional Michael Moore list the fates of several "girl toys" that faded into obscurity, ending with Chatty Cathy, whose tongue is cut out by the mafia after witnessing a mob crime.
+The 2007 Robot Chicken episode "Moesha Poppins" depicts a fictional Michael Moore listing the fates of several "girl toys" that faded into obscurity, ending with Chatty Cathy, whose tongue is cut out by the mafia after she witnesses a mob crime.

 A GEICO commercial from 2007 parodied the Chatty Cathy commercial with the dolls saying phrases about their car insurance rates.
 In 2007 and 2010, Hallmark released the Chatty Cathy keepsake ornament.